How on earth can you last for over 20 years in ministry?

 Develop The Art of a Holiday at Home

-Some pastors avoid holidays because they can’t afford to go away for four weeks every year and so they keep postponing their holidays.
+Some pastors avoid vacations because they can’t afford to go away for four weeks every year and so they keep postponing their holidays.
 The result?
 Accumulated fatigue.
 Exhaustion.

 When you learn how to holiday at home you develop a habit of taking all of your annual leave every year.